 Among the other six winners from the Chicago Region this year are students from Harvard University, Johns Hopkins University, the University of Chicago and the U.S. Air Force Academy.

 “I feel really lucky, of course, to have been selected to represent UND at this level, but I know I couldn’t have done it without all the support of faculty and others,” Menne said.
 “That’s really what’s been especially meaningful to me.
 I’ve been able to work with so many amazing people.”

 ‘I know that she will make her mark’

 Armacost said he’s proud of Menne for this great achievement and her many others.
-She has earned more than a dozen top honors in the past four years, including recognition as a TRIO McNair Scholar, a US MASTER Scholar and both a 2022 Goldwater Scholar and Brooke Owens Fellow.
-She also was a finalist for the international Rhodes Scholarship this year and received a DAAD-Rise Scholarship in 2021 from the German Academic Exchange Service.
+She has earned more than a dozen top honors in the past four years, including recognition as a TRIO McNair Scholar and both a 2022 Goldwater Scholar and Brooke Owens Fellow.
+She also was a finalist for a Rhodes Scholarship this year and received a DAAD-Rise Scholarship in 2021 from the German Academic Exchange Service.

 “I’ve truly enjoyed getting to know Sydney and seeing firsthand the impact she has made,” Armacost said.
 “Not only does Sydney have extraordinary academic talent, but she is a true leader in numerous campus clubs, academic clubs and charitable groups.
 I truly admire all that she has accomplished, and I know that she will make her mark on the world in profound ways.”

 And her many mentors agree.
 Tim Young, a UND physics and astrophysics professor, has worked with Menne on research projects from the time she was just a freshman.